ZhuangLab/storm-control/storm_control/test/README.txt

 Some of the tests depend on the storm-analysis project.
+This requires the following modules:

+1. pytest
+2. pytest-mock
+3. pytest-qt

 Running these tests in the standard way may fail, perhaps due the creation of so many QApplications?